secretstartups/handbook/team/structure/working-groups/frontend-observability/index.html.md

 This working group will have fulfilled its purpose when:

-* The `@sentry/browser` package is upgraded to version `6.10.0` or higher
+- [ ] The `@sentry/browser` package is upgraded automatically via renovate
-* Sentry is configured to track and report frontend errors reliably
+- [ ] Sentry is configured to track and report frontend errors reliably
-* Sentry is configured to monitor our performance with performance tracing
+- [ ] Sentry is configured to monitor our performance with performance tracing
-* We have decided what client performance data to send to Prometheus
+- [ ] We have decided what client performance data to send to Prometheus
-* The aforementioned client performance data is sent to and tracked in Prometheus
+- [ ] The aforementioned client performance data is sent to and tracked in Prometheus
-* A triaging / diagnosing process is created for sentry errors
+- [ ] A triaging / diagnosing process is created for sentry errors
-* Documentation is written that allows other frontend engineers to contribute
+- [ ] Documentation is written that allows other frontend engineers to contribute

 ## Roles and Responsibilities